What makes California’s current major wildfires so unusual

 But the fires wouldn’t have been so bad were it not also for the extreme heat that’s been baking the state for weeks.

 And California is now experiencing the impacts of climate change, which is manifesting in fires.
 The weather in California is becoming more volatile.
 Temperatures are also rising, which is causing the state’s forests, grasslands, and chaparral to dry out even more.
-Already, the state has suffered millions of dead trees stemming from years of drought and pests like pine beetles.
+The state already has millions of dead trees stemming from years of drought and pests like pine beetles.
 More heat could stress these ecosystems even further.

+The western US has seen a big increase in drought since last July.
+The widespread drought and plenty of dry vegetation in Colorado have been two factors in helping worsen wildfires burning across the state this summer.https://t.co/4xm2Zm3KpJ pic.twitter.com/6R5VxiffE1— NOAA Climate.gov (@NOAAClimate) August 26, 2020

 “It’s not just how hot are the heat waves; it’s how hot is it the rest of the time,” Swain said.
 “What really matters is the sustained warming and drying over seasons and years.”